Emotional Development & Teen Mental Health Interventions

 Safer, more connected schools are possible.
-There are clear, well-understood and recognized steps that can have a profound impact on reducing school violence.
+There are clear, well-understood and recognized steps to providing emotional development and teen mental health interventions that can have a profound impact on reducing school violence.

 When students feel safe, learning and teaching are awakened to their fullest.
 Self-confidence and self-esteem rise, leading to an improvement in test scores and academic achievement.
 Bullying, self-harm and teen suicide is diminished.
 We see it happening in culturally diverse schools around the world every day.

 Two Types of Safety

 There are two types of school safety.
 One is physical safety.
 It is reactive, and easy to see and measure.
 The other is preventative safety.
 Both are important.
 An increase in preventative safety helps decrease the need for more reactive means of enforcing physical safety.

 Schools can be intentional about creating a positive culture by understanding the science of school safety, and by teaching students and educators the emotional skills necessary to interact appropriately.